Saasufy/saasufy-components/README.md

 - `code-param-name`: The name of the query parameter which holds the `code` as provided by the OAuth provider within the OAuth callback URL.
 Defaults to `code`.
 - `state-param-name`: The name of the query parameter which holds the `state` as provided by the OAuth provider within the OAuth callback URL.
 Defaults to `state`.
 - `auth-timeout`: The number of milliseconds to wait for authentication to complete before timing out.
 Defaults to 10000 (10 seconds).
-- `use-local-storage`: By default, the state is retrieved from sessionStorage.
-If this property is set, then the state will be retrieved from localStorage instead.
-This is useful for sharing the state across different tabs.
+- `use-session-storage`: By default, the state is retrieved from localStorage.
+If this property is set, then the state will be retrieved from sessionStorage instead.
 If set, this attribute should also be set on the related `oauth-link` component.

 ### render-group